SolaceProducts/solace-java-spring-boot/README.md

 The simplest way to run the sample is from the project root folder using maven.
 For example:

 	mvn spring-boot:run

+Hint: look for "Sending Hello World" and "TextMessage received: Hello World" in the displayed logs.

 ## Contributing